-Mix together all dry ingredients (flour, baking powder, sugar, and salt) in a stand mixer with a paddle until fully combined.
+- Mix together all dry ingredients (flour, baking powder, sugar, and salt) in a stand mixer with a paddle attachment, until fully combined.

-Mix chunks of room-temperature butter slowly into the dry mix, on a low speed.
+- Mix chunks of room-temperature butter slowly into the dry mix, on a low speed.
 Continue to mix until no large chunks of butter remain, and the mixture becomes crumbly.

-Pour in egg whites, and mix on low until just incorporated.
+- Pour in egg whites, and mix on low until just incorporated.
 Mix in the buttermilk in two installments, on a low speed.
 Add in vanilla and oil, and mix at a low speed until fully incorporated.
-Scrape down the sides of the bowl with a spatula, then beat on medium high for about 30 seconds.
+Scrape down the sides of the bowl with a spatula, then beat on medium speed for about 30 seconds.

-- If the frosting is too thick, add in cream (1 teaspoon at a time).
+- If the frosting is too thick, add in additional cream (1 Tbsp at a time).
 If the frosting is too thin, add in more powdered sugar (quarter of a cup at a time).

-Add 1.5 cups of frosting into a separate bowl, and mix in 1/4 cup of cocoa, and 2 tsp of heavy cream to make chocolate buttercream.
+- Place 1 1/2 cups of frosting into a separate bowl, and mix in 1/4 cup of cocoa, and 2 tsp of heavy cream to make chocolate buttercream.
 To create the "beef" of the taco, add 1/2 cup of this chocolate frosting to 1 cup of crushed Oreos in a different bowl, and set aside.
-Place another cup of frosting into a bowl, and color a bright shade of green with gel food coloring.
-Place frosting in a piping bag with a Wilton 103 tip (petal tip).
-Set aside 1/4 cup of uncolored frosting (to be the sour cream), and color the remaining frosting a bright shade of yellow with gel food coloring.
+The rest of the chocolate frosting will be used to cover the center layer of the cake.